apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/restart-a-pulsar-cluster.md

 :::note

-Restarting a Pulsar cluster triggers a concurrent restart and the leader may change after the cluster restarts.
+The pod role may change after the cluster restarts.

 :::